yungyuc/sciwork20/content/articles/2002-new-date.md

 Yesterday, we have finalized the procedure of rebooking the conference venue.
 The new date will be March 21st, 2020.
 (Original date was February 22nd.)
-We move the date back in response to [the delay of the classes](https://www.taiwannews.com.tw/en/news/3869939) that is caused by the novel coronavirus (2019-nCoV).
+We move the date in response to [the delay of the classes](https://www.taiwannews.com.tw/en/news/3869939) that is caused by the novel coronavirus (2019-nCoV).